Dining Out Safely: Essential Tips for People with Food Allergies

 1. What are the most common signs of an allergic reaction?

-Symptoms can range from mild to severe.
 Common signs include red weals on the skin, swelling of the face or lips, vomiting, and abdominal pain.
 In severe cases, a person may experience difficulty breathing, a swollen throat, or dizziness.

 2. What should I do if I accidentally eat something I’m allergic to?